khaledh/bitflow/03_boot_sector_basics.md

 So that's what we're missing.
 We need to add those two bytes at the end of the boot sector.
 Let's use `xxd` again, but this time in _reverse_ mode, i.e. we'll give it the offset and bytes in hex and it will write out them in binary.

 ```
-$ echo "1FE: 55 AA" | xxd -r - bootsect.img
+$ echo "1FE: 55 AA" | xxd -r - bootsect.bin
 ```

-This command tells `xxd` to write the two bytes `55 AA` at address `1FE` in the `bootsect.img` file.
+This command tells `xxd` to write the two bytes `55 AA` at address `1FE` in the `bootsect.bin` file.
 Let's check the file again:

 ```
-$ xxd -a bootsect.img
+$ xxd -a bootsect.bin
 00000000: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 *
 000001f0: 0000 0000 0000 0000 0000 0000 0000 55aa  ..............U.